Point72/csp/docs/wiki/how-tos/Write-IO-Adapters.md

 ##### AdapterManager - **--impl-- runtime**

 The AdapterManager *--impl--* is responsible for opening the data source, parsing and processing through all the data and managing all the adapters it needs to feed.
-The impl class should derive from csp.impl.adaptermanager.AdapterManagerImpl and implement the followin methods:
+The impl class should derive from csp.impl.adaptermanager.AdapterManagerImpl and implement the following methods:

 - **`start(self,starttime,endtime)`**: this is called when the engine starts up.
   At this point the impl should open the resource providing the data and seek to starttime. starttime/endtime will be tz-unaware datetime objects in UTC time
 - **`stop(self)`**: this is called at the end of the run, resources should be cleaned up at this point
 - **`process_next_sim_timeslice(self, now)`**: this method will be called multiple times through the run.
   The initial call will provide now with starttime.
   The impl's responsibility is to process all data at the given timestamp (more on how to do this below).
   The method should return the next time in the data source, or None if there is no more data to process.
   The method will be called again with the provided timestamp as "now" in the next iteration.
   **NOTE** that process_next_sim_timeslice is required to move ahead in time.
   In most cases the resource data can be supplied in time order, if not it would have to be sorted up front.

 process_next_sim_timeslice should parse data for a given time/row of data and then push it through to any registered ManagedSimInputAdapter that matches on the given row

 ##### ManagedSimInputAdapter - **--impl-- runtime**

 Users will need to define ManagedSimInputAdapter derived types to represent the individual timeseries adapter *--impl--* objects.
 Objects should derive from csp.impl.adaptermanager.ManagedSimInputAdapter.

 ManagedSimInputAdapter.`__init__` takes two arguments:

 - **`typ`**: this is the type of the timeseries, ie int for a `ts[int]`
 - **`field_map`**: Optional, field_map is a dictionary used to map source column names → csp.Struct field names.

 ManagedSimInputAdapter defines a method `push_tick()` which takes the value to feed the input for given timeslice (as defined by "now" at the adapter manager level).
 There is also a convenience method called `process_dict()` which will take a dictionary of `{column : value}` entries and convert it properly into the right value based on the given **field_map.**

-##### **ManagedSimInputAdapter - **--graph-- time**
+##### \*\*ManagedSimInputAdapter - **--graph-- time**

 As with the csp.curve example, we need to define a graph-time construct that represents a ManagedSimInputAdapter edge.
 In order to define this we use py_managed_adapter_def.